rjjrbatarao/XLink/README.md

 ## Step 4
 Click `Connect` and afterwards `Visit Device`, details on this will be used later.
 License is not used here leave it blank.
-Popup is the External web portal save this for later use
+Popup is the External web portal save this for later use in step 5.
 ![image](https://github.com/user-attachments/assets/b473a422-580b-44b4-93e3-03ba5f086a4d)

 ## Step 5